THEdavehogue/fraud-detection/README.md

 This repository contains the following files:

-- Fraud_Detection_Case_Study.pdf: Slideshow with summary of methodology and findings
+- presentation.pdf: Slideshow with summary of methodology and findings
 - model.py: Python script that imports event data, builds the model for fraud detection, and stores model for later use
 - predict.py: Python script that reads in a single event and uses the pre-stored model to predict probability that the event is fraud
 - scrub_data.py: Python script called by both model.py and predict.py to clean input data and engineer features to before passing data to the model builder (model.py) or predictor (predict.py)